jazcarate/blog/_posts/2021-05-12-desire-driven-development.md

 > — [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/english/desire)

 Long have I heard and reaped the benefits of TDD (_Test Driven Development_).
-But I'm starting to see that much of the material written and explained about TDD is by fanatics.
+But I'm starting to sense that much of the material written and explained about TDD is by fanatics.
 Don't get me wrong.
 I see the value when learning a new tool to _overcompensate_.
 If you have never written a test before coding, then I'm all in for trying for a month or two to **always** write a test before, write the least amount of code, and iterate.